philamp/jellygrail/README.md

 7. Beware to have a paid RD account:
     - configure **/backup** cron (See Tasks triggering section)
     - (if you forgot a payment you can find your torrents backup in jellygrail/data/backup/ ) TODO: service to restore the dump.
+8. ⚠️ If you need to have your virtual folder rebooted with fresh entries, do not delete file items in **Video_Library/virtual** folder as it will also delete corresponding files in the underlying file-systems.
+Just delete the .bindfs_jelly.db file in **jellygrail/** folder and trigger a new **/scan**

 > **fallbackdata/** folder contains files added by any process that tries to write a file in _virtual_ folder and its subfolders.
 >